Pranav13-09/voice-bot/README.md

 # voice-bot

 This project involves  use of the OpenAI API to process the user's queries in  form of audio and send them back audio response to their query.
+I have implemented a voice-based user interface on the web application where users can speak their queries.

+Following is the basic flow of this project

+Implemented speech-to-text functionality which converts the voice input from the web application into text.

+The bot automatically recognize the silence after the user stops speaking as a trigger to start processing the voice input.

+Passed the converted text into GPT.

+Implemented text-to-speech functionality which converts the GPT response into speech, and returns this audio response to the user through the web application once the input has been processed.

 TechStack used